 - 12-Step Guide to Financial Success: Sponsored by mappingyourfuture.org, this guide provides practical ways to manage your finances to put you on a success path to financial health.

-A variety of calculators to help you determine how much school will cost, how much you need to save, and how much financial aid (including employment and savings) you will need.
+A variety of resources and calculators to help determine how much school will cost, how much you need to save, and how much financial aid (including employment and savings) you might need.

-- SmartAboutMoney.org: Sponsored by the National Endowment for Financial Education, this site will provide you tools to make good financial decisions and to manage your money now and in your future..
+- SmartAboutMoney.org: Sponsored by the National Endowment for Financial Education, this site provides you tools to make good financial decisions and to manage your money now and in your future..

 - Financial Literacy- Federal Student Aid: